Complete UK Dive Gear Checklist

 Walking boots or sturdy shoes (approach to site)

-Changing robe or mat (UK car park changing)
+Changing robe or mat (parking lot changing)

 Thermos with hot drink (post-dive warming)

-Towels (multiple for UK weather)
+Towels (multiple for variable weather)

 Snacks (for between dives)